A Taste Of Burma In The 828

 A-B Tech’s Cooper Selected for Appalachian Leadership Institute

-October 5th 2020 Philip Cooper, UpSkill WNC Coordinator at A-B Tech, was selected for the Appalachian Regional Commission’s Appalachian Leadership Institute for 2020-2021, which is a comprehensive leadership and
+October 5th 2020 Philip Cooper, UpSkill WNC Coordinator at A-B Tech, was selected for the Appalachian Regional Commission’s Appalachian Leadership Institute for 2020-2021, which is a comprehensive leadership and economic development training opportunity for people who are passionate about helping their communitie

-September 1st 2020 Asheville, N.C.
+August 31st 2020 Asheville, N.C.
 (WLOS) — While many restaurants and bars are struggling amid the COVID-19 pandemic, a combined spirits operation is opening in Asheville.'It's a dream I didn't know I even had,' Rye Knot owner says.

 A-B Tech Alum Beats Bobby Flay

-August 10th 2020 Reza Setayesh, an A-B Tech alum and former Culinary instructor, was declared the winner on “Beat Bobby Flay” which aired August 9 on the Food Network.
+August 10th 2020 Reza Setayesh, an A-B Tech alum and former Culinary instructor, was declared the winner on “Beat Bobby Flay,” which aired August 9 on the Food Network.
 His signature dish was Jian Bing, a Chinese savory crepe that is often a breakfast street food.